Youimmi/phoenix_asset_pipeline/README.md

 # PhoenixAssetPipeline

-Asset pipeline for Phoenix app
+Asset pipeline for Phoenix applications

 Serve assets and static files from memory